athena-team/athena/README.md

 python -m pip install --ignore-installed dist/athena-0.1.0*.whl
 ```

-- Once athena is successfully installed , you should do `source tools/env.sh` firstly before doing other things.
+- Once athena is successfully installed, you should do `source tools/env.sh` firstly before doing other things.
 - For installing some other supporting tools, you can check the `tools/install*.sh` to install kenlm, sph2pipe, spm and ...
 [Optional]

-### 3.6) Test your installation
+### 3.7) Test your installation

 - On a single cpu/gpu